altocodenl/acweb/blog/20200805-think-like-a-doctor.md

 --

-> “Customers know only what the system tells them.”
-[2]

---

 > “Customers can tell you of their struggles, how they expect life to be better, and how they interact with the products they use.
 But they cannot tell you what to do about it.”
-[3]
+[2]

 --